 Forget about commands

 A big mistake we make is attempting to give commands when the dog isn’t focusing on us.
 He finds everything more exciting than you.
-You will not make yourself more desirable and vital by telling your dog what to do.
+Telling your dog what to do will not make you more desirable and vital.

 Your dog is more interested in other people and dogs because he enjoys new scents, new input, and new fun.